sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 The first example demonstrates creating a gentle reminder when a new update alert is available by attaching an "Update Available" button to the application's main window's titlebar.

-This example lets Sparkle handle showing update alerts when Sparkle wants to show the update in immediate and utmost focus.
-Otherwise, this example overrides showing new update alerts and creates an additional UI reminder.
+This example lets Sparkle handle showing update alerts when Sparkle wants to show a new update in immediate and utmost focus.
+Otherwise, this example overrides showing new update alerts and creates a gentle UI reminder.

-The application can override Sparkle's default behavior in cases where the application believes it can provide reminders in a more gentle manner.
+The application overrides Sparkle's default behavior in cases where it believes reminders can be provided in a more gentle manner.

 ```swift
 @NSApplicationMain